 Click below to see all the photos and race results from this year’s event.
 And mark your calendars for the 2024 Tour of Anchorage, Sunday March 3rd!

 The Tour of Anchorage is one of the few point-to-point cross-country ski marathons in North America and may be the only one that crosses through an urban environment!
-There are 6 ski events of 25, 40 and 50 kilometers in both Freestyle and Classic techniques.
-The 3 Fat Bike events use the same 3 courses later in the afternoon.
+There are 3 ski distance of 25, 40 and 50 kilometers available in both Freestyle and Classic techniques.
+We also welcome Fatbike racers and will host a 50 and 25 kilometer race on the same course.
 In each race, participants range from competitive elite athletes to recreational skiers just challenging themselves to get to the finish line.